Next: An example tree, Previous: Recursion and cycles, Up: Terms [Contents][Index]

 be a tree node.

-is the symbol of nd
+sym is the symbol of nd.

-is an
+nd is an

 instance of the symbol with ID sym

-starting at start
+starting at start and ending at end.

 We often write this as

-is an
+nd is an

-is the
+nd is the

 difference between its start and end,

-that is end-start
+that is end-start.

-is zero iff
+nd is zero iff

-is the same as end
+start is the same as end.

 Put another way,

-the length of nd
+the length of nd is zero iff

-start = end
+start = end.

 children